BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Aruba if I want to avoid crowds but still enjoy great weather?
+When is the absolute best time to visit Aruba if I want to avoid crowds but still enjoy fantastic weather?

-For that sweet spot of fewer crowds and fantastic weather, aim for the shoulder seasons: April to May or September to November.
-You'll miss the peak winter rush and the summer family vacationers, meaning more space on the beaches and potentially better deals on flights and accommodations.
-The trade-off is slightly warmer temperatures in the fall, but Aruba's constant breeze usually keeps things very comfortable.
+For that sweet spot of fewer crowds and great weather, aim for the shoulder seasons: late April to May, or September to early November.
+You'll miss the peak winter rush and the summer heat, finding plenty of sunshine and comfortable breezes, plus often better deals on flights and accommodations.
+Just be mindful that September and October can occasionally see a tropical shower, but they usually pass quickly.

-Beyond the famous beaches, what's a must-do 'local' experience in Aruba?
+Beyond the famous beaches, what's a local experience or hidden gem that most tourists miss?

 What's the deal with transportation on the island?
-Is a rental car essential?
+Is renting a car essential?

-How many days do you need in Aruba?
+How many days do you need in Aruba, Caribbean?

 Compare prices across top travel sites to find the best deal.